Lambda-School-Labs/labs9-dont-eat-that/README.md

 # Don't Eat That

 Don't Eat That is an app where you can create and view recipes.
+You can copy other people's recipe or import a recipe from another site.
+If you save allergies, recipes with allergic ingredients are highlighted.

 Front-end Deployment: https://donteatthatapp.netlify.com/
 Back-end Deployment: https://donteatthat.herokuapp.com/